After-Shock/Cloudbox-wiki/My-Sonarr-Radarr-Naming-Preferences-(desimaniac).md

 ```
 Prefixed Range
 ```
-Not exactly the preferred Scene way (i.e. `Repeat`), but `Prefixed Range` works better if you have many more episodes in one file.
+Not exactly the preferred Scene way (i.e. `Repeat`), but `Prefixed Range` works better if you have many more episodes in one file (it is also the naming style Plex recommends).
 An example would be a TV Special you downloaded that had all the webisodes in one file.
-It would be to have it named `S00E01-E10`, than `S01E01E02E03E04E05E06E07E08E09E10`. `Prefixed Range  is also the method Plex recommends.
+It would be to have it named `S00E01-E10`, than `S01E01E02E03E04E05E06E07E08E09E10`.

 ***